mhochoy/Hot-Car/README.md

-# HotCar
+# Hot Car
-A top-down combat racer
+<b>Description: </b>A top-down combat racing game, developed in Unity, by the Manchester Community College Computer Science Club.

+<b>Platforms: </b>This game currently has a scope of Windows only.

+<b>Production Stage: </b>Pre-Alpha.